wflore19/pearai-submodule/docs/docs/reference/Model Providers/freetrial.md

 Ollama is a local service that makes it easy to run language models on your laptop.

 1. Download Ollama from https://ollama.ai
 2. Open `~/.continue/config.json`.
-You can do this by clicking the gear icon in the bottom right corner of the Continue sidebar
+You can do this by clicking the gear icon in the bottom right corner of the PearAI sidebar
 3. Add the following to your `config.json`:

 ```json title="~/.continue/config.json"